jhenals/Star-Wars-Project/README.md

 # Star-Wars-Project
-This Star Wars project is a simple search site for Star Wars Films, where we use HTML, CSS, and plain JS.
+This Star Wars project, where we use HTML, CSS, and plain JS, is a simple search site for Star Wars Films.